openregulatory/eudamed-api/README.md

 [View the API reference here.][html]

+More links:

+* [BEUDAMED: Better EUDAMED search engine][beudamed].
+Use this to explore EUDAMED data in a fast, modern and user-friendly way.
+* [EUDAMED][eudamed]: The original search engine, whose API this repository refers to.
+Use this to explore EUDAMED data in the, umm, *original* way.

 ## Rationale

 The introduction of a unified database for medical devices across all European countries is a good idea - it